Get Free Shipping on your order now! Don't miss out!

 Product Details

-Pettit Protect High Build Epoxy Primer 4700/4701 is a heavy-duty, two-part epoxy-polyamide coating that may be used on almost any part of your boat.
-This versatile primer is excellent for not only preventing and repairing osmotic blisters, but is also equally effective at protecting underwater metals from corrosion.
+Pettit Protect High Build Epoxy Primer 4700/4701 is a heavy-duty, two-part epoxy-polyamide coating that may be used on metal and fiberglass for maximum resistance to water.
+This versatile primer is excellent for not only osmotic blister repair and prevention, but can also protect underwater metals from corrosion.
+Use with Pettit Vivid bottom paint for additional chemical resistance.

-Pettit Protect epoxy primer forms a tight, high build, durable chemical resistant film.
+Pettit Protect epoxy primer forms a tight, high build, durable film.
 The complete coating system is resistant to water, many industrial chemical fumes, and very humid environments.
-It is ideally suited to many commercial and pleasure craft applications and has excellent durability in exterior exposures, although, like most epoxies, it will chalk if not topcoated.
+It is ideally suited to many commercial and pleasure craft applications and has excellent durability in exterior exposures.
+Keep in mind that, like most epoxies, it will chalk if not top-coated.

 Tech Specs